-Too Much Soy May Neutralize Benefits,
+Transcript: Too Much Soy May Neutralize Benefits

-What happened to the drowning in soy vegan group.
+What happened to the drowning-in-soy vegan group?
 Did their levels drop too?
-With that much added soy, the vegans in the study got literally pounds of more protein in their diets than the meat-eating controls, but it was all added plant protein.
+With that much added soy, the vegans in the study got literally pounds of more protein in their diets than the meat-eaters, but it was all added plant protein.

-Well, the researchers found something interesting, the isoflavones, the phytoesterons in soy, may actually bump up production of IGF binding protein.
-So even though they had similar levels of IGF in their blood, in those eating vegan more of it may be bound up and unavailable to stimulate as much cancer growth.
+Well, the researchers found something interesting.
+The isoflavones, the phytoestrogens in soy, may actually bump up production of IGF-binding protein.
+So even though they had similar levels of IGF in their blood, in those eating vegan, more of it may be bound up and unavailable to stimulate as much cancer growth.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.